 5. Vitamin E

-Almonds and other nuts are a great natural source of vitamin E, as is wheat germ, sunflower seeds, and leafy green vegetables.
+Almonds and other nuts are a great natural source of vitamin E, as are wheat germ, sunflower seeds, and leafy green vegetables.

 6. Vitamin A

-In many cases a dry, flaky scalp can be caused by zinc deficiency.
-Lack of zinc can also lead to hair loss in some people.
+In some cases, a dry, flaky scalp can be caused by zinc deficiency [source].
+Lack of zinc can also lead to hair loss and acne in some people.